-Video: See leaders discuss the value of relationships and trust.
+Video: Leaders discuss the value of relationships and trust.

-The four major infrastructure organizations (CMF, MNA, Michigan Community Service Commission (MCSC), and the Dorothy A. Johnson Center for Philanthropy (Johnson Center)) consciously pursue staff relationships, overlapping board service, and common project agendas in order to facilitate and nurture the bonds of relationships.
-Find out how all four of these organizations were built in Chapter 4.
+The four major infrastructure organizations (CMF, MNA, Michigan Community Service Commission, and the Dorothy A. Johnson Center for Philanthropy) consciously pursue staff relationships, overlapping board service, and common project agendas in order to facilitate and nurture the bonds of relationships.
+To learn how these organizations were built, see Chapter 4.

-Video: See leaders discuss the philanthropic network created by the four partner organizations.
+Video: Leaders discuss the philanthropic network created by the four partner organizations.